tony/django-pure/README.rst

 django-pure
 ===========

-This is a culmination of years of best practices accumulated using django on SAAS projects.
+Culmination of years of best practices accumulated using django on SAAS projects.
 No more reinventing the wheel, with `cookiecutter`_ we can consolidate our best practices.